franklin-jr/Api_Delivery_List--Adonis/README.md

 # Api DeliveryList

-Project produced using the `Adonis.js` framewok
+Project developd using the `Adonis.js` framewok

 ## Objective